Pupat3l/Patel-s-Kitchen/README.md

 - Interactive navigation bar
 - Collage of Grayscale to Color pics on hover

-To look at the result, just like on index.html and then play around with it.
+To look at the result, just clike on index.html and then play around with it.